asaddi/f5-tts-serve/README.md

     server-1  | Collecting en-core-web-sm==3.8.0
     server-1  |   Downloading https://github.com/explosion/spacy-models/releases/download/en_core_web_sm-3.8.0/en_core_web_sm-3.8.0-py3-none-any.whl (12.8 MB)

-Just a word of warning.
-Always be suspicious of Python wheels coming in from unknown sources.
+Just a word of warning to always be suspicious of Python wheels coming in from unknown sources.
+(Note: This package is now being baked into the image at build time.
+The actual Kokoro model will still be fetched from Huggingface if needed, that's what the `/app/data` volume mount is for.)

 ## Features